Walk: Pen y Fan, Powys

 This quiet accent of Pen y Fan begins at the enchanting Taf Fechan Forest, rising beyond the now-empty Upper Neuadd Reservoir to meet the summit from the south.
 It's a long day, but a highly rewarding one.

-For anyone who doesn’t fancy to entire 10.5-mile hike, stop at the reservoir and appreciate the peak from the valley.
+For anyone who doesn’t fancy to entire 10.5-mile hike, stop at the empty reservoir and appreciate the peak from the valley.
 A string of trees runs alongside Neuadd, offering shade in the warmer months and shelter in the cold.

 Here is our walking guide to Pen y Fan in Wales, including how to get there, facts about the area and a 10.5 mile walking route to the peak.